OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

     Publisher->>User: Display the ad <br />Make Audit Log available next to the ad
 ```

+For a more advanced example, go to [ad-auction-example.md](./ad-auction-example.md)

 ### Ad slots, Seeds, and Transmissions Requests

 The relationships between ad slots, Seeds, and Transmissions are: